Aton-Kish/syncup/README.md

 A development workflow tool for syncing up with AWS AppSync.

-By combining it with a version control system, you can version-control the AppSync Schema, Resolvers, and Functions, allowing you to quickly restore versions.
+By combining it with a version control system, you can version control the AppSync Schema, Resolvers, and Functions, allowing you to quickly restore versions.

 ## Installation